The close grip push-up is a bodyweight exercise that focuses more inner chest and the triceps because it uses a close hand position.

 - Keeping your elbows next to your body, bend your arms and lower your body until your head is right above the floor

-- Push back up to starting position
+- Push back up to the starting position

 Close Push Up Alternatives